— Product Design

 It’s a Wrap!

-After a few months of work, the app was successfully released to the AppStore.
+After a few months of work, we landed on the final UI and the app was successfully released to the AppStore.

 We also needed a landing page to promote the offering.